What happens first?

 What do you use?

-You can read more about what I use on the “My Tools” page.
+You can learn more about what I use for each medium on the following pages.

 How long will it take?